 - The index rows for the entity are written in that replica.
 (Note that this can take longer than writing the data itself.)

 The write operation returns immediately after the Commit phase and the Apply phase then takes place asynchronously, possibly at different times in each replica, and possibly with delays of a few hundred milliseconds or more from the completion of the Commit phase.
-If a failure occurs during the Commit phase, there are automatic retries; but if failures continue, Cloud Datastore returns an error message that your application receives as an exception.
+If a failure occurs during the Commit phase, there are automatic retries; but if failures continue, Datastore returns an error message that your application receives as an exception.
 If the Commit phase succeeds but the Apply fails in a particular replica, the Apply is rolled forward to completion in that replica when one of the following occurs:

 - Certain operations (